-On May 27, 2024, the Company announced that it had received a second patent by the Canadian Intellectual Property Office titled: Graphene Oxide-Cationic Silver (GO-Ag+) Nanocomposites and Their Use as a Broad-Spectrum Antimicrobial Agent and includes a total of 78 successful claims.
-The Company also applied for this patent with the United States Patent and Trademark Office and is pending examination.
-The patent claims the novel GO-Ag+ compound, that is the active ingredient for ZenGUARDTM, as an effective agent against both regular and resistant bacteria, fungi and viruses.
-The patent claims liquid, powder and ointments that use GO-Ag+ as the active ingredient.
+On May 27, 2024, the Company announced that it had received a second patent by the Canaian Intellectual Property Office titled: Graphene Oxide-Cationic Silver (GO-Ag+) Nanocomposites and their Use as a Broad-Spectrum Antimicrobial Agent and includes a total of 78 successful claims.
+In addition, the Company also applied for this patent with the United States Patent and Trademark office.
+The patent claims use of the novel Go-Ag+ compound, that is the active ingredient for ZenGUARDTM, as an effective agent against both regular and resistant bacteria, fungi and viruses.
+The patent claims use of the GO-Ag+ as the active ingredient in liquid, powder and ointments.

-Aptamer-Based Technology
+Aptamer-Based Rapid Detection Technology

-Pursuant to a license agreement dated June 11, 2021, as amended June 23, 2023, McMaster University has granted to the Company, for a twenty-year term, a worldwide exclusive royalty-bearing license to use and practice all aptamer and DNAzyme uses, including, but not limited to, diagnostics, therapeutics, and as neutralization agents, including, but not limited to SARS-CoV-2.
-On October 5, 2023, the Company announced the launch of a wholly owned subsidiary that owns the exclusive, global licensing rights for all aptamer-based technology from the collaboration with McMaster University.
+Pursuant to a license agreement dated June 11, 2021, as amended June 23, 2023, McMaster University has granted to the Company, for a twenty-year term, a worldwide exclusive royaltybearing license to use and practice all aptamer and DNAzyme uses, including, but not limited to, diagnostics, therapeutics, and as neutralization agents, including, but not limited to SARS-CoV-2.
+On October 5, 2023, the Company announced that it had transferred to a wholly owned subsidiary the exclusive, global licensing rights for all aptamer-based technology from the collaboration with McMaster University.
 The technology was developed by a team of researchers under the guidance of Drs.
 Yingfu Li, John Brennan and Leyla Soleymani, who have expertise in biosensing technologies and applications as point of care diagnostics.
 This patent-pending technology was validated with clinical samples from patients recruited under the supervision of two clinicians, Drs.
 Deborah Yamamura and Bruno Salena, who also work at McMaster University.
 The project was funded by the Canadian Institutes of Health Research.
 This technology has shown to be accurate (similar to current PCR tests), is saliva-based, affordable and scalable, and provides results in under 10 minutes.
 A license fee of \$100,000, comprised of \$50,000 cash and \$50,000 in common shares of the Company (19,157 common shares at \$2.61 per share) was paid to McMaster University as consideration.
 Although this technology was initially being developed specifically for COVID-19, this technology platform is designed to be able to detect other diseases by changing the aptamer to match new diseases.